-A. Terms of Sale of IHOP-Bridgeview.
-The Debtors, Purchaser, and IHOP have entered into an Asset Purchase Agreement, attached to the Plan as Exhibit 1, for the sale of IHOP-Bridgeview to Khurram L. Mian (the "Purchaser").
-As detailed in the Asset Purchase Agreement, the terms of the sale of IHOP-Bridgeview are summarized as follows:

-1. Purchase Price.
-Purchaser shall remit to the Debtors, or any escrow agent of the Debtors, on the Closing Date total consideration of Eight Hundred and Fifty Thousand Dollars (\$850,000.00) (the "Purchase Price").
-IHOP has consented to the assignment of the IHOP-Bridgeview to Purchaser as required in the Franchise Agreement and as set forth in Asset Purchase Agreement;

-2. Sale Free and Clear.
-The Franchise Assets are being sold pursuant to 11 U.S.C. §§ 363, 365 and 1229, and to the extent provided for in the Bankruptcy Code, are free and clear of any liens, claims and encumbrances, any and all of which shall attach solely to the Purchase Price with the same validity, perfection and priority as existed against the Franchise Assets prior to the Sale; however, for the avoidance of doubt, any liens, claims and encumbrances arising in favor of IHOP and required under the Franchise Agreement shall remain with the same validity, perfection and priority.
-Except for the IHOP Cure Claim, as set forth herein, neither Debtors nor their Estates shall have any liabilities for any liens, claims and encumbrances arising in favor of IHOP and required under the Franchise Agreement whether arising prior to or after the Closing Date.
+- A. Terms of Sale of IHOP-Bridgeview.
+The Debtors, Purchaser, and IHOP have entered into an Asset Purchase Agreement, attached to the Plan as Exhibit 1, for the sale of IHOP-Bridgeview to AFM 5304, LLC, an affiliate of Khurram L. Mian (the "Purchaser").
+Mr. Mian is an existing multi-unit operator in good standing in the IHOP system.
+As detailed in the Asset Purchase Agreement, the terms of the sale of IHOP-Bridgeview are summarized as follows: - 1.
+Purchase Price.
+Purchaser shall remit to the Debtors, or any escrow agent of the Debtors, on the Closing Date total consideration of Eight Hundred and Fifty Thousand Dollars (\$850,000.00) (the "Purchase Price") subject to prorations for accrued real estate taxes and any similar items not being paid as Operational Claims under the Plan.
+IHOP has consented to the assignment of the IHOP-Bridgeview to Purchaser as required in the Franchise Agreement and as set forth in Asset Purchase Agreement; - 2.
+Sale Free and Clear.
+The Franchise Assets are being sold pursuant to 11 U.S.C. §§ 363, 365 and 1229, and to the extent provided for in the Bankruptcy Code, are free and clear of any liens, claims and encumbrances, any and all of which shall attach solely to the Purchase Price with the same validity, perfection and priority as existed against the Franchise Assets2 prior to the Sale; however, for the avoidance of doubt, any liens, claims and encumbrances arising in favor of IHOP and required under the Franchise Agreement shall remain with the same validity, perfection and priority.
+Except for the IHOP Cure Claim, as set forth herein, neither Debtors nor their Estates shall have any liabilities for any liens, claims and encumbrances arising in favor of IHOP and required under the Franchise Agreement whether arising prior to or after the Closing Date which are being resolved under the terms of the Plan. - 3.
+Franchise Assets / Excluded Assets.
+Subject to the terms and conditions set forth in Asset Purchase Agreement, upon approval by the Bankruptcy Court in the Confirmation Order and closing of the sale, Debtors will deliver to the Purchaser, and Purchaser will receive and accept from Debtors the Franchise Assets, which are utilized in and located at IHOP-Bridgeview.
+Notwithstanding any other provisions of the Asset Purchase Agreement to the contrary, the following assets shall not be sold or transferred to Purchaser (collectively the "Excluded Assets"): - a.
+Any real property of Debtors (other than the interest as tenant in the Real Estate Lease); - b.
+Cash, cash equivalents, credit balances and securities of Debtors or the Franchise; and c.
+All personal effects of Chaudhry, located at the Franchise or any personal assets of Chaudhry unrelated to the Franchise.

-&lt;sup>1 Any capitalized terms not otherwise defined in the Plan shall have the meaning ascribed in the attached Asset Purchase Agreement.
+2 Any capitalized terms not otherwise defined in the Plan shall have the meaning ascribed in the attached Asset Purchase Agreement.